PandemicOfNukes/SimpleWebMail/README.md

 # SimpleWebMail

 A Simple WebMail service based on HMailServer.
+This was a college project due to this the service is written in my native language.

 **WARNING:** THIS PROJECT HAS NOT BEEN TESTED FOR SECURITY VULNERABILITIES!
 PLEASE DO NOT USE IT IN PRODUCTION ENVIRONMENTS!
 I BEAR NO RESPONSIBILITY IF YOUR DATA IS STOLEN OR YOUR SERVER IS HACKED!
 ALSO, HMAILSERVER IS DISCONTINUED!